 The Keifuku Randen Tram Line is operated by the private company Keifuku Electric Railroad.
 The Randen actually consists of two lines in the west of Kyoto city.
-The Arashiyama Line runs east –west from Shijo-Omiya Station to Keifuku Arashiyama Station.
-The Kitano Line branches from the Arashiyama Line at Katabiranotsuji Station and runs north to Kitano-Hakubaicho Station.
+The Arashiyama Line runs east-west from Shijo-Omiya Station to Arashiyama Station.
+The Kitano Line branches from the Arashiyama Line at Katabiranotsuji Station and runs north, passing Satsueisho-mae Station, to Kitano-Hakubaicho Station.

 Local people have a special nostalgic fondness for the Randen, because it is the last remnant of a network of tramlines that once served the whole city.
 The scenic routes along both lines also make for a very pleasant journey.